Roy Cross, MFA

 Professor Roy Cross teaches in the Mel Hoppenheim School of Cinema.
 He studied for his undergraduate degree at the University of Regina, Saskatchewan and received his MFA from Concordia University.
 His feature film So Faraway and Blue, commercially released in Canada, was warmly compared to the work of Leonard Cohen by many critics and reviewers.
 He has received funding from three provincial arts council agencies as well as the Canada Council.
 He has also received industry funding from three provincial funding bodies as well as from the National Film Board and Telefilm Canada.
 His films have played festivals and screens around the world.

 He has two teenage sons who have acted in his films or been caught on camera as Roy often shoots diary-type footage of his daily life.
-Roy just finished a blog that documented his thoughts and feelings as his late girlfriend faced her terminal illness and subsequent death.

 Early cinema, silent era, black and white film processing, sound design, processing apparatus, 35mm Konvas cameras, reversal, black and white film, nitrate films, intermittent motion, flicker, shimmer